-No additional protective measures with respect to cultural resources have been identified or requested by stakeholders for Segment 7 of the Project.
+No additional protective measures with respect to cultural resources have been identified or requested by stakeholders for Segment 23 of the Project.
 If portions of the Project are altered, additional assessment, which may include desktop review, pedestrian survey, and/or archeological shovel tests, will be required to determine the presence or absence of cultural resources.
-Protective measures may include temporary fencing, construction call-outs, and signage will be implemented.
+Should cultural resources be identified, the Certificate Holder will avoid these resources if possible.
+Protective measures may include installation of temporary fencing and/or site delineation on Facility maps.
+Should an archeological site be impacted by Project activities, mitigation will include notification procedures and data recovery as stipulated in the Section 4.8 of the CRMP, and/or other treatment measures determined through consultation with NYSHPO, Tribal Nations, and consulting parties.